hugobonifay/image-size-reducer/README.md

 ## 🖼️ Use Case

-Ideal for reducing image size before sharing or uploading — especially on mobile or limited connections.
+Ideal for reducing image size before sharing or uploading, especially on mobile or limited connections.

 ## 📄 License

-MIT – feel free to use and modify.
+MIT - feel free to use and modify.

 ## 🚀 Getting Started